-Tip: Average costing is most effective when the costs of individual products stay relatively consistent over time, such as through use of production or purchasing contracts.
+Tip: Average costing is most effective when the costs of individual products stay relatively consistent over time, such as through production or purchasing contracts.

 Specific Identification Costing Method

 This method assigns an individual cost to specific goods.
-When a product is sold, the cost of that product (specifically identified) will be removed from the balance sheet.
+When a product is sold, the price of that product (specifically identified) will be removed from the balance sheet.

 Specific identification becomes beneficial when you are trying to price your goods correctly.
 It’s the only cost allocation method that uses costs specifically attributed to an item or product.

-It’s beneficial and practical, when a firm is able to identify, label, and track each item or unit in its inventory.
+It’s beneficial and practical when a firm can identify, label, and track each item or unit in its inventory.

 The main advantages

-- You’ll know the direct costs and expenses of items that you’re selling.
+- You’ll know the direct costs and expenses of your selling items.

 The main disadvantages

-- Complexity – It may require you to keep a vast amount of information on hand.
-You’ll need to identify different products as well as their components, such as material and labor.
+- Complexity may require you to keep a vast amount of information on hand.
+You’ll need to identify different products and their components, such as material and labor.

-- Costly – It requires a high level of effort, time and money.
-If you plan to take a cost-effective approach to implement this method, it’ll require a lot of preparation and work from your team.
+- Costly – It requires high effort, time, and money.
+If you plan to take a cost-effective approach to implementing this method, it’ll require a lot of preparation and work from your team.
 Depending on the number of items that need specific identification, this will be much more costly than other methods.

-This inventory costing method is good for car dealerships, jewelry stores, art galleries and furniture stores.
+This inventory costing method suits car dealerships, jewelry stores, art galleries, and furniture stores.